garretchristensen/BestPracticesManual/Manual.md

 Once analysis is complete (or even before this stage) researchers should share their data and code with the public.
-GitHub (<http://www.github.com>), The Center for Open Science‚Äôs Open Science Framework (<http://osf.io>), and Harvard University‚Äôs Dataverse (<http://thedata.org>) are all free repositories for data and code that include easy to use version control.[^2] Version control is simply archiving previous versions of files so that old versions are not lost and can be returned to if needed.
-Instead of simply calling one‚Äôs analysis code ‚ÄúMyAnalysis.do‚Äù and repeatedly saving over and losing old versions, and instead of repeatedly changing the file name from ‚ÄúMyAnalysis.2014.8.13.do‚Äù to ‚ÄúMyAnalysis.2014.8.14.do‚Äù according to the date, version control creates different versions of files and can compare and highlight the differences in version of text files, and restore the used file to previous conditions if desired.
-Web services such as GitHub have the advantage of being ‚Äúdistributed‚Äù (DVCS) in that several users can have access simultaneously.
+GitHub (<http://www.github.com>), The Center for Open Science's Open Science Framework (<http://osf.io>), and Harvard University's Dataverse (<http://thedata.org>) are all free repositories for data and code that include easy to use version control.[^2] Version control is simply archiving previous versions of files so that old versions are not lost and can be returned to if needed.
+Instead of simply calling one's analysis code "MyAnalysis.do" and repeatedly saving over and losing old versions, and instead of repeatedly changing the file name from "MyAnalysis.2014.8.13.do" to "MyAnalysis.2014.8.14.do" according to the date, version control creates different versions of files and can compare and highlight the differences in version of text files, and restore the used file to previous conditions if desired.
+Web services such as GitHub have the advantage of being "distributed" (DVCS) in that several users can have access simultaneously.

 ### Managing Workflow

-Code is just one aspect of a larger structure we refer to as ‚Äúworkflow‚Äù after Long (2008) and Kirchkamp (?), by which we mean the combination of data, code, organization, and documentation: everything from file and variable names to folder organization as well as efficient and readable
+Code is just one aspect of a larger structure we refer to as "workflow" after Long (2008) and Kirchkamp (?), by which we mean the combination of data, code, organization, and documentation: everything from file and variable names to folder organization as well as efficient and readable